-The Obama Administration stands committed to providing students at every level with the skills they need to excel in the high-paid, highly-rewarding fields of science, technology, engineering, and math (STEM).
+The US government stands committed to providing students at every level with the skills they need to excel in the high-paid, highly-rewarding fields of science, technology, engineering, and math (STEM).

 To date, this nation-wide effort has garnered over $700 million in public-private partnerships and hit major milestones in the following priority areas:

 - Building a CEO-led coalition to leverage the unique capacities of the private sector

 - Preparing 100,000 new and effective STEM teachers over the next decade